Learning a New Way of Cooking: Plant-Based Basics, Tips, Techniques and More

 - Favorites to try: Potatoes (for mashing afterwards), artichokes, and foods like pasta and noodles.

-- Favorites to try: Rice or other whole grains, tomato based pasta sauces, peas, green beans, vegetable soups, beans, lentils and seitan.
+- Favorites to try: Rice or other whole grains, tomato based pasta sauces, peas, green beans, vegetable soups, beans, lentils, tofu and tempeh in curries, and seitan.

-- Favorites to try: mushrooms, onions, peppers, snow peas, snap peas, fresh corn kernels, tofu, tempeh (always steam tempeh before cooking it with any other method), bok choy, spinach, kale, asparagus, zucchini, water chestnuts, green onions, thinly sliced leeks, green onions, and artichoke hearts (well drained and patted dry if using canned)
+- Favorites to try: mushrooms, onions, peppers, snow peas, snap peas, fresh corn kernels, tofu, tempeh (always steam tempeh for 10 minutes before cooking it with any other method), bok choy, spinach, kale, asparagus, zucchini, water chestnuts, green onions, thinly sliced leeks, and artichoke hearts (well drained and patted dry if using canned)

 - Braising: Perfect for one pot meals and infusing a ton of flavor into your dish.
 In this technique you start by sautéing your vegetables, adding spices and seasonings and then adding a liquid for the foods to simmer in for the remaining cooking time.
 Foods get golden in the first stage and tender and flavorful in the second stage.
 This technique can also be done in the oven by submerging your foods half way in the flavorful liquid you are using (which will become reduced into a rich sauce in the oven), but since the top half of the food is exposed, you still get a little crispness or char on the top.